DianaAvram/Mesh-Network/README.md

 ### Next Steps ###
 In order to run the Mesh Software, on Thingy:52:
 - After discovering the Thingy:52 features,  the Mesh firmware can be loaded into the boards, so that they can participate in a Mesh network.
 This will give the user the possibility of assigning the boards different individual or group addresses, so that controlling multiple Thingy’s from the phone can be achieved easily
--To achieve this, the Thingy:52 devices need to be erased of this initial firmware and loaded with a new one.
+- To achieve this, the Thingy:52 devices need to be erased of this initial firmware and loaded with a new one.
 For this, the mentioned tutorial in [this link] (https://github.com/NordicPlayground/thingy52-mesh-provisioning-demo) shall be followed.
 - As I mentioned in the the HW setup part, the way to load the code on Thingy’s is via the SWD cable.

  #### Additions ####